Jaymerist/HTML-CV-Introduction/README.md

 # CV HTML Markup
-Purpose: test and learn about basic HTMl markups by creating a simple CV
+This project is made to test and learn about basic HTMl markups by creating a simple CV.
+This repository is used to test pages and other github features as well.